bengtj100/stacky-lang/Reference.md

 The most important operations that use atom are, inhibitor (`'`), stash (`;`) and evaluation.

 When an atom is encountered during evaluation, one of two things can happen.
 If the previous operation was the inhibitor (`'`), then the atom will be pushed onto the stack.
 Without the inhibitor, the atom will be pushed onto the stack, unless it has been previously stored.
-If that is the case, the contents that was stored away will be evalutated.
+If that is the case, the contents that was stored away will be evaluated.

 Example: